-Among the near inexhaustible resources of the British Movietones archives is this curio on YouTube, “Britain’s Beer Festival”.
-It is a black and white newsreel that covers a sizeable festival held at the historic Alexandra Palace, Muswell Hill.
+Among the near-inexhaustible riches of British Movietones archives is a curio on YouTube called Britain’s Beer Festival.
+The black and white newsreel covers a sizeable festival held in 1972* at the historic Alexandra Palace, Muswell Hill, London.
 The narrator calls it Ally-Pally, as many Britons still do.

-Note the Ben Truman Export being drawn, a pale ale surely, the full name was Ben Truman Export Draught.
-A careful eye will also see Tuborg draft on offer, and the Danish Tuborg was very good then, we remember.
-(Tuborg may still be, haven’t had it in a long time – must revisit).
+A “Ben Truman Export” was drawn, a pale ale, the full name was Ben Truman Export Draught.
+A careful eye will note that Tuborg draft (lager) was also served.
+Danish Tuborg was a good beer then, we remember!
+Indeed it may still be, we must revisit.

 *For the precise dates, see my comment added below.